Kiszuriwalilibori/minifigs/README.md

 fade removed, on Selectpage replaced with custom function which checks whether all images are loaded categories are rendered initially on Intropage

+#### 1.0.2

+selected minifig based on createSlice required form fields marked with \* after redirect back to initial page counter is reset

 ### TODO

+parts should be displayed after all parts are loaded no Internet fix